 Arthur Miller was appalled by the reception of his legendary play, Death of a Salesman.
 In his autobiography, “Timebends,” the playwright wrote about his deep disappointment when he realized the public adored the play’s protagonist, Willie Loman, and confessed he had intended to use the Loman character to expose “this pseudo life that thought to touch the clouds by standing on top of a refrigerator, waving a paid-up mortgage at the moon, victorious at last.”
 Instead, audiences across the world saw right through Miller’s plot, and embraced the folksy loser, the frustrated small-time dreamer they wept in empathy with; to Miller’s fury, in Loman many saw their own hard-working, struggling, all-deserving fathers.

-Miller’s failure to bend the masses to his will is typical of the high-achieving artist: it took decades before anyone perceived what Theo Van Gogh meant to depict in his paintings, or before audiences started to consider Alfred Hitchcock’s movies as something more than thrilling entertainments.
-Miller was indisputably a man of great talents; and yet he was unable to make his vision perfectly clear to the average theater-goer: as Miller tries to show the futility of the upwardly-mobile bourgeois grasping at the spoils of pyrrhic middle-classdom, the theater-goer sees the Everyman’s tragedy, as he gives his heart and soul to the cause of family advancement.
+Miller’s failure to bend the masses to his will is typical of the high-achieving artist: it took decades before anyone perceived what Vincent Van Gogh meant to depict in his paintings, or before audiences started to consider Alfred Hitchcock’s movies as something more than thrilling entertainments.
+Miller was indisputably a man of great talents; and yet he was unable to make his vision perfectly clear to the average theater-goer: as Miller tries to show the futility of the upwardly-mobile bourgeois grasping at the spoils of pyrrhic middle-classdom, the theater-goer sees the Everyman’s tragedy, in the act of giving his heart and soul to the cause of family advancement.
 Instead of being enlightened about his condition, the theater-goer then holds his breath in awe as Loman climbs on top of that refrigerator, inch by painful inch, and rises in applause of the Greatest Generation-era man.

 Death of a Salesman premiered in 1949 to great acclaim, and brought the author a Pulitzer Prize.
 In 1951, he met (and slept with) Marilyn Monroe.
 In 1952, deep disquiet the intrusive methods of the House Un-American Activities Committee led him to research the 1692 witch trials of Salem; Miller stopped talking to his former friend Elia Kazan, who had denounced eight acquaintances to the Committee as Communist Party sympathizers, and in 1953 The Crucible opened in Broadway.